LouisCE/fandom-challenge/README.md

 I would like to thank the following people and resources for their support and guidance throughout this project:

 - **Tim:** My mentor who provided valuable feedback and shared helpful learning resources, including this JavaScript tutorial series that greatly improved my understanding:

   [JavaScript Tutorial Playlist](https://www.youtube.com/playlist?list=PLu8EoSxDXHP6CGK4YVJhL_VWetA865GOH)

+  We had three scheduled calls: at project inception, midway through development and at project completion.

+  During the inception phase, I debated between creating a generic quiz covering topics like Literature, Mathematics, Sciences, History and Geography with [Open Trivia Database](https://opentdb.com/), or a fandom quiz which is something that I have a greater personal interest in.
+With guidance from my mentor, I decided to stick with my hobbies and the things that I enjoy by building a fandom-themed quiz.

+  Tim reviewed my commit strategy, providing clear rules for writing clean, concise, meaningful and incremental commit messages, which seemed to be my biggest weakness in project 1.

+  He suggested using questions.js over JSON for simplicity, which saved me time and reduced complexity.

 - **Simen:** For reviewing my progress, providing useful tools like Coolors and Balsamiq and helping me develop my approach to coding.